arsd098/arsd098.github.io/README.md

 ## Background

-# 1. Replacement Policy
+### 1. Replacement Policy

-The replacement policy process divided into two categories.
+The replacement policy process was divided into two categories.

+- Victim selection policy :
+- Insertion selection policy :

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for